Seabrook Farms, New Jersey

-Seabrook Farms is an unincorporated community and census-designated place (CDP) located within Seabrook, which is in turn located in Upper Deerfield Township, in Cumberland County, New Jersey, United States.
-It is part of the Vineland-Millville- Bridgeton Primary Metropolitan Statistical Area for statistical purposes.
+Seabrook Farms is an unincorporated community and census-designated place (CDP) located within Seabrook, which is in turn located in Upper Deerfield Township, in Cumberland County, in the U.S. state of New Jersey.
+It is part of the Vineland-Bridgeton metropolitan statistical area for statistical purposes.
 At the 2010 census, Seabrook Farms's population was 1,484.
-Seabrook Farms is named after Charles F. Seabrook, a businessman who at one point ran the largest INTEGRATED truck farm in the world in this region.
+Seabrook Farms is named after Charles F. Seabrook, a businessman who ran a truck farm that was one of the state's largest.